-Fractional Real Estate As a Field of Investment
+Fractional Real Estate As a Field of Investing

 If the pandemic has made us review how we save, invest, and make financial decisions, it has helped us.
 As if wage reductions and layoffs weren’t bad enough, hundreds lost their hard-earned savings in mutual funds and the stock market.
 Even some had to cut fixed deposits or sell their property to access their funds.